oVirt/ovirt-fast-forward-upgrade/README.md

-# ovirt-engine-hyper-upgrade
+# ovirt-fast-forward-upgrade

 About
 =====
-The ovirt-engine-hyper-upgrade is a wrapper tool to automate RHV Manager upgrades.
+The ovirt-fast-forward-upgrade is a wrapper tool to automate oVirt Engine upgrades.

 **Supported versions**:
 4.0 or higher